Kids Plaza Osaka: A Hands-on Museum and Indoor Playground

 kids plaza osaka science in japan

-My daughter especially enjoyed learning about physics by sending small balls down various types of paths and seeing the differences in how the ball moved.
+My daughter especially enjoys learning about physics by sending small balls down various types of paths and seeing the differences in how the ball moves.

-As she’s three, my daughter was too little to fully enjoy some parts of the science section, such as one where kids could sit on a cushion and the force of their weight would launch a ball.
-But the older kids seemed to love it!
+When we first visited, my daughter was three and too little to fully enjoy some parts of the science section, such as one where kids could sit on a cushion and the force of their weight would launch a ball.
+But when she became older, she was so curious about trying everything out and seeing what she could do and how to make things move or change.

 Society

 In this section, kids can learn about the importance of barrier-free environments.
-For instance, they can experience what it’s like to go through station gates and get on the train while in a wheelchair.
-Unfortunately, there was no wheelchair available on this day (I’m not sure if it was temporarily or permanently removed).
-It was fun looking at the old-school ticket machine, though.
+For instance, at Barrier Town, they can experience what it’s like to go through station gates and get on the train while in a wheelchair.

-There is also an area where kids can try to guess what a shape or item is through touch.
+There is also an area where kids can try to guess what a shape or item is using only touch, and the view from the room is spectacular!

 Culture

-Unsurprisingly, the culture section introduces children to various cultures.
-There are dioramas as well as areas where kids use blocks to build pyramids, dress up in traditional cultural outfits, and play different musical instruments from around the world.
+Unsurprisingly, the culture section (Multicultural Plaza) introduces children to various cultures.
+There are interactive dioramas as well as areas where kids use blocks to build pyramids, dress up in traditional cultural outfits, and play different musical instruments from around the world (my daughter loved the shadow puppets and striking different gongs).

-I thought my daughter would enjoy playing all the bongos, especially considering how much I have to stop her from touching instruments at second-hand shops, but she probably spent less than a minute on each thing before running off.
+When I first visited with my daughter when she was three, I thought she would enjoy playing all the bongos, especially considering how much I have to stop her from touching instruments at second-hand shops, but she probably spent less than a minute on each thing before running off.
 (There was too much to do!)

 Adventure Floor (Fourth Floor):